FischerRobson/foodiary-api/readme.md

 **Obs**
-For some reason, its not working local, due to:
+For some reason, its not working (PUT on S3 via presign URL) local, due to:
 ```
 <Error>
 	<Code>InvalidAccessKeyId</Code>